eduardn/chameleon/README.md

 * `chameleon.darkTheme`: Dark theme to be used during the night
 * `chameleon.day`: A number representing the start of the day (24h format)
 * `chameleon.night`: A number representing the start of the night (24h format)
-* `chameleon.time`: Set this to 'auto' to automatically calculate the day/night hours baesd on the provided latitude and longitude
 * `chameleon.latitude`: Latitude of your position
 * `chameleon.longitude`: Longitude of your position

 #### Notes
-When `chameleon.time` is set to auto the `chameleon.day` and `chameleon.night` have a number of options that can be set to get different hours, see below the available options and their meaning.
+When latitude and longitude are set `chameleon.day` and `chameleon.night` have a number of options that can be set to get different hours, see below the available options and their meaning.